MicrosoftDocs/azure-docs/articles/media-services/media-services-telemetry.md

 You can consume telemetry data in one of the following ways:

-- Read data directly from Azure Table Storage (e.g. using the Storage SDK)
+- Read data directly from Azure Table Storage (e.g. using the Storage SDK).
+For the description of storage tables, see the **Consuming telemetry information** in [this](https://msdn.microsoft.com/library/mt742089.aspx) topic.

 Or

 - Use the support in the Media Services .NET SDK for reading storage data.
 This topic shows how to enable telemetry for the specified AMS account and how to query the metrics using the Azure Media Services .NET SDK.

 ## Configuring telemetry for a Media Services account